 Although the Center stands as number one eye center in Korea, it is never complacent at where it is, and it is continuously putting its utmost efforts to become a globally-renowned eye center.
 As diabetic retinopathy and macular degeneration are more prevalent with the aging society, the Center is focusing on retina surgeries.
 Ophthalmoplasty, Child Ophthalmology and Low Vision Clinic would remain the central focus of the Center to satisfy patients’ needs in beauty and treat genetic eye diseases.
 It is also operating a Vision Science Research Center, which is the largest in size in Korea, for deeper clinical and basic science research.

-The Cardiovascular Center at Seoul St. Mary’s Hospital is comprised of five teams: Coronary Artery Intervention Team; Cardiac Image Team; Arrhythmia Team; Cardiac Failure & Heart Transplantation Team and; Heart Surgery Team.
+The Cardio-Cerebro-Vascular Hospital at Seoul St. Mary’s Hospital is comprised of five teams: Coronary Artery Intervention Team; Cardiac Image Team; Arrhythmia Team; Cardiac Failure & Heart Transplantation Team and; Heart Surgery Team.
 Fifteen most competent and experienced cardiologists closely work together to deliver best possible treatment for patients.
-The Center was named Best Cardiology Center by Health Insurance Review and Assessment Service in the categories of acute myocardial infarction and coronary artery bypass graft.
-Also, the Center is operating Chest Pain Center, Pulmonary Arterial Hypertension Clinic where a cardiologist is on call for 24 hours, every day of the year.
-The Center is also very proud of Cardiac One-Stop System for those who come to the Center for the first time.
+The Hospital was named Best Cardiology Center by Health Insurance Review and Assessment Service in the categories of acute myocardial infarction and coronary artery bypass graft.
+Also, the Hospital is operating Chest Pain Center, Pulmonary Arterial Hypertension Clinic where a cardiologist is on call for 24 hours, every day of the year.
+The Hospital is also very proud of Cardiac One-Stop System for those who come to the Hospital for the first time.

-In 2012 alone, the total of 81,748 patients visited the Center.
-The Center performed 1,009 cases of balloon angioplasty, 252 cases of electrode catheter procedures (102 cases of atrial fibrillation high frequency procedure), and 124 cases of insertion procedures of artificial pacemaker and defibrillator.
+In 2012 alone, the total of 81,748 patients visited the Hospital.
+The Hospital performed 1,009 cases of balloon angioplasty, 252 cases of electrode catheter procedures (102 cases of atrial fibrillation high frequency procedure), and 124 cases of artificial pacemaker and defibrillator insertion.
 Recently, as the number of patients with peripheral vascular disease or aorta disease is on the rise, so is the number of stent insertion procedures.
-In addition, the Center performs the latest cardiac procedures such as Transcatheter Aortic Valve Implantation (TAVI) and Renal Denervation (RDN) for hypertension patients.
-The Center is equipped with 3D Mapping System and Magnetic Navigation System, which is the first in Asia, to provide accurate and safe treatment for arrhythmia patients.
+In addition, the Hospital performs the latest cardiac procedures such as Transcatheter Aortic Valve Implantation (TAVI) and Renal Denervation (RDN) for hypertension patients.
+The Hospital is equipped with 3D Mapping System and Magnetic Navigation System, which is the first in Asia, to provide accurate and safe treatment for arrhythmia patients.

 Health Promotion Center